cchrissmm/cooler/README.md

 ### Methods
 runCooler() to start cooling

-coolOff() to stop cooling and fan (whatever is on)
+stopCOoler() to stop cooling and fan (whatever is on)

 setFanSpeed(int fanSpeed) to set fan speed (0-255) / turn the fan on. default is 255

 ## Design
-The system is built as two state machines.

-A mode state machine which dictates the operating mode of the system.
-Cooling, fan, idle.

-And a State state machine which dictates which state the system is in.
+The system is built as state machine which dictates which state the system is in.
 Such as filling, dumping, wetting, etc.

-Based on the mode the various states are entered and exited.
+Based on the state the various system functions are started and stopped